Gaza War (2008–2009): Aftermath

 Israel declared it was victorious militarily, although some expressed concern at the mounting war crime investigations.
 The international community continued to isolate Hamas (except for Iran and Syria), because it rejected the Quartet demands to recognize Israel, accept the Oslo accords peace initiative and abandon violence in exchange for international recognition as representatives of the Palestinian people.
 Hamas faced significant criticism in Gaza Strip for its poor military performance.
 A satirical theatrical play called "The Women of Gaza and the Patience of Job" was performed nightly in Gaza city; the play parodied Hamas militants as making far-fetched claims like the ability to hit Tel Aviv with crude rockets.
 In the months following the war, Hamas suspended its use of rockets and shifted focus to winning support at home and abroad through cultural initiatives and public relations, with the aim to build a "cultural resistance".
 Hamas officials stated that "The current situation required a stoppage of rockets.
 After the war, the fighters needed a break and the people needed a break."

 The war was an Israeli tactical victory and a significant tactical defeat for Hamas.
 Al-Qassam Brigades reported in "The outcome of al-Qassam operations during the Battle of al-Furqan" they killed 102 Israeli soldiers.
 On 19 January 2009, a spokesperson for the group said on al-Arabiya "Israel lost 'at least 80 soldiers' in the fighting" and said about Hamas losses "only 48 fighters slain in Israel war".
+The Gazan Interior Minister revised Hamas' loss number up to between 200 and 300 and stated the non-Hamas security forces to be 150, bringing the total Gazan loss number to be between 350 and 450, a number similar to the United States Department of State which estimated less than 400 combatants, as well as mentioning 250 police officers "from [itself] and other factions", but not identifying them as fighters.
+The strictest methodology for determining "combatant" from Al-Mezan estimated 237.
+These numbers fell short of the IDF's 709 "terror operatives", counting the 250 police officers as under the control of Hamas and thus to be equivalent to its armed fighters.
 According to United Nations report of the Independent International Fact-Finding Mission of Human Rights Council, which was on General Assembly's agenda on 29 October 2009: "The large discrepancy in the data confirms the Mission's observations below in the report about the reliability of the information about the Gaza military operations posted on websites of al-Qassam and other Palestinian armed groups."
-In November 2010, the Hamas Interior Minister acknowledged that around 700 militants either part of Hamas or affiliated factions were killed in the war.